immesys/bw2/doc/spec.md

 	the dots in the chain cannot be resolved, BWCP_UNRESOLVEABLE will be sent with the list of hashes that could not be resolved.

+### PUBLISH_PERSIST
+	Same as publish, but the message is persisted.
+In particular if there is an expiry in the routing objects, it will be persisted only until the expiry date is reached.

 ### SUBSCRIBE
 	MESSAGE_ID: 2 byte
 	MVK: 32 bytes